Improvement of $A$-numerical radius inequalities of semi-Hilbertian space operators: Introduction

 \section{Introduction}

 The purpose of the present article is to study the numerical radius inequalities of semi-Hilbertian space operators and operator matrices, which generalize the classical numerical radius inequalities of complex Hilbert space operators and operator matrices.
+The motivation comes from the recent papers \cite{Kittaneh:3, BP}.
 Let us first introduce the following notations and terminologies.\\